aaron-beverley-mq/edst8238-placement-journal/docs/standards/standard1.md

 ## TASK 1.1.1, 1.2.1, 1.3.1, 1.5.1 Tracking System
 Devise and implement a tracking system and record inidvidual student's learning.
-!!! note ""
-    My approach to this is to develop a class observation and tracking system called [Cradle](https://github.com/aaron-beverley-mq/Cradle.Client).
-As I will be teaching software engineering subjects the code will be made public for the students to see and understand some of the principles that they will be taught.
-An alternative is to try and run Canvas LMS as it is open source.

-Due to time constraints I have not been able to get my idea able implemented.
-I have switched to recording a daily log of activities, observations, tasks, reflections, feedback and teachers I have spoken with or worked with.
-This is all maintained in a private [Obsidian](https://obsidian.md/) vault.
+I am using Obsidian to maintain a private daily log of activities, observations, tasks, reflections, feedback and teachers I have spoken with or worked with.

 ### 1.6.1 Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of students with disability.
 See [Standard 7](./standard7.md) Understanding the setting